hashicorp/nomad/website/source/guides/ui.html.md

 ## Inspecting Servers

-Clicking on the Servers link in the left-hand menu of the Nomad UI will navigate to the Servers List page.
+Clicking on the Servers link in the left-hand menu of the Web UI will navigate to the Servers List page.
 This page lists all servers, including which one is the current leader.

 Clicking on a server in the list will open up a table that lists the Tags for the server.